aptible/www.aptible.com/content/legal/terms_of_service.md

 ### 22. Definitions

-"**Acceptable Use Policy**" means the policy currently available at https://www.aptible.com/legal/acceptable_use.html, as it may be updated by us from time to time.
+**"Acceptable Use Policy"** means the policy currently available at https://www.aptible.com/legal/acceptable_use.html, as it may be updated by us from time to time.

-"**Application**" means software you run using the Services.
+**"Application"** means software you run using the Services.

-"**Aptible Marks**" or "**Marks**" mean any trademarks, service marks, service or trade names, logos, and other designations of Aptible and its affiliates that we may make available to you in connection with this Agreement.
+**"Aptible Marks"** or **"Marks"** mean any trademarks, service marks, service or trade names, logos, and other designations of Aptible and its affiliates that we may make available to you in connection with this Agreement.

-"**Aptible Site**" means https://www.aptible.com, http://www.aptible.com, any subdomain owned or operated by Aptible, and any successor or related site designated by us.
+**"Aptible Site"** means https://www.aptible.com, http://www.aptible.com, any subdomain owned or operated by Aptible, and any successor or related site designated by us.

-"**Content**" means software, data, text, audio, video, images or other content.
+**"Content"** means software, data, text, audio, video, images or other content.

-"**End User**" means any individual or entity that directly or indirectly through another user:
+**"End User"** means any individual or entity that directly or indirectly through another user:

 1. Accesses or uses Your Content; or
 2. Otherwise accesses or uses the Services under your account.

-The term "**End User**" does not include individuals or entities when they are accessing or using the Services or any Content under their own Aptible account, rather than your account.
+The term **"End User"** does not include individuals or entities when they are accessing or using the Services or any Content under their own Aptible account, rather than your account.

-"**Fees and Pricing Policy**" means the policy currently available at https://www.aptible.com/legal/fees_and_pricing.html, as it may be updated by us from time to time.
+**"Fees and Pricing Policy"** means the policy currently available at https://www.aptible.com/legal/fees_and_pricing.html, as it may be updated by us from time to time.

-"**High Risk Activity**” means any activity where the failure of a supporting computer system could lead to death, personal injury, or severe physical or environmental damage, such as the operation of nuclear facilities, aircraft navigation, or direct life support systems.
+**"High Risk Activity"** means any activity where the failure of a supporting computer system could lead to death, personal injury, or severe physical or environmental damage, such as the operation of nuclear facilities, aircraft navigation, or direct life support systems.

-"**Privacy Policy**" means the policy currently available at https://www.aptible.com/legal/privacy.html, as it may be updated by us from time to time.
+**"Privacy Policy"** means the policy currently available at https://www.aptible.com/legal/privacy.html, as it may be updated by us from time to time.

-"**Remedial Action**" means our right under this Agreement to suspend your access or your End Users' access to the Services, and to suspend or remove an Application, in the event that this Agreement is breached.
+**"Remedial Action"** means our right under this Agreement to suspend your access or your End Users' access to the Services, and to suspend or remove an Application, in the event that this Agreement is breached.

-"**Security Policy**" means the policy currently available at https://www.aptible.com/legal/security.html, as it may be updated by us from time to time.
+**"Security Policy"** means the policy currently available at https://www.aptible.com/legal/security.html, as it may be updated by us from time to time.

-"**Support Policy**" means the policy currently available at https://www.aptible.com/legal/support.html, as it may be updated by us from time to time.
+**"Support Policy"** means the policy currently available at https://www.aptible.com/legal/support.html, as it may be updated by us from time to time.

-"**Trademark Policy**" means the policy currently available at https://www.aptible.com/legal/trademark.html, as it may be updated by us from time to time.
+**"Trademark Policy"** means the policy currently available at https://www.aptible.com/legal/trademark.html, as it may be updated by us from time to time.

-"**Your Content**" means Content you or any End User (a) runs on the Services, (b) causes to interface with the Services, or (c) uploads to the Services under your account or otherwise transfers, processes, uses, or stores in connection with your account.
+**"Your Content"** means Content you or any End User (a) runs on the Services, (b) causes to interface with the Services, or (c) uploads to the Services under your account or otherwise transfers, processes, uses, or stores in connection with your account.